burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The `std::move` after moving, brings object for moving is applied to a valid but undefined state:

-> Reusing an object after moving from is *legal* and *valid*.
+> Reusing an object after moving from is in fact *legal* and *valid*.
 In one of the talks in CppCon [Nicolai M. Josuttis](https://www.josuttis.com/) member of C++ Standard Committee, explicitly highlighted it.
 In that case, you should reinitialize the object using class API or the logic behind the class.

 > What was known in C++03/98 as *RValue Reference* starting from C++11 has been renamed into *Const LValue Reference*.